My journey to becoming a running coach

 December 2, 2015

 A few years ago, I was encouraged to do a one day course to become a Leader in Running Fitness.
-I wasn’t sure whether it was right for me, but I figured that it would teach me a little more about myself as a runner and that hopefully I would help a few people on their running journey.
+This was the start of my journey to becoming a running coach.
+I wasn’t sure whether it was right for me, but I figured that it would teach me a little more about myself as a runner.
+Hopefully, I would help a few people on their running journey.

-I was a Run Leader for my running club for quite some time and enjoyed helping other people, but I was aware that I was out of my depth.
-I had never been to any running sessions led by a coach – my running sessions were mainly runs of a set duration – so I had never been formally taught any drills or anything about running technique.
+I was a Run Leader for my running club for quite some time.
+Helping other people was enjoyable, but I was aware that I was out of my depth.
+I had never been to any running sessions led by a coach.
+My running sessions were mainly runs of a set duration.
+I had never been formally taught any drills or anything about running technique.
 The first step for me was to go along to Run Camp, where I learn a lot.
 I then decided that I wanted to develop my skills, so in June 2013, I did the first two days of a course to become a Coach in Running Fitness.

-The scheduled date for Day Three of the course was when Stuart and I had already booked to go to Thunder Run, so we had to book to go on another course in Watford.
-This put the schedule back by few months.
+The scheduled date for Day Three of the course was when Stuart and I had already booked to go to Thunder Run.
+This meant we had to book to go on another course in Watford.
+This put the schedule back by a few months.

-We then had to complete the coaching diary… which necessitated working with one athlete in particular and coaching an eight week programme for a group of athletes.
-I tried to fit it into LRR sessions, but it just became too complicated, so I spoke to Rob, a friend and qualified coach, and asked whether he would give up some of his free time to supervise my sessions.
+We then had to complete the coaching diary.
+This necessitated working with one athlete in particular and coaching an eight-week programme for a group of athletes.
+I tried to fit it into LRR sessions, but it just became too complicated.
+Consequently, I spoke to Rob, a friend and qualified coach.
+I asked whether he would give up some of his free time to supervise my sessions.
 Fortunately, Rob agreed, so it was a chance for me to get back on track.

 I then needed to find some

 victims willing volunteers, who could give up 8 consecutive weeks.
-I have a lot of friends who are keen runners, but most of them have a wide variety of other commitments, and so they knew they could not turn up every week.
+I have a lot of friends who are keen runners, but most of them have a wide variety of other commitments.
+They knew they could not turn up every week.
 Thankfully, some friends did agree and I am very grateful to them (Loraine, Donna, Jules, Andy, Jo and Kirsty).
-I am particularly indebted to Kim who agreed that she would be the main focus of my sessions – without Kim’s commitment, everything would have fallen apart.
+I am particularly indebted to Kim who agreed that she would be the main focus of my sessions.
+Without Kim’s commitment, everything would have fallen apart.

-I planned all of my sessions and then each week I would arrive early to explain my session plan to Rob and tweak it if necessary – this was down to factors such as knowing that a participant was stuck in traffic or had some injury, or the weather conditions, or simply finding that another group was training in the area where I had intended to run my activity.
-(There are not many outdoor spaces in Southampton that are suitable for training and there are quite a few running clubs and groups as well as personal trainers and fitness clubs all vying to use the same areas).
+I planned all of my sessions.
+Then each week I would arrive early to explain my session plan to Rob and tweak it if necessary.
+This was down to factors such as knowing that a participant was stuck in traffic or had some injury, or the weather conditions, or simply finding that another group was training in the area where I had intended to run my activity.
+(There are not many outdoor spaces in Southampton that are suitable for training.
+There are quite a few running clubs and groups as well as personal trainers and fitness clubs all vying to use the same areas).

 Afterwards, Rob, Kim and I would adjourn to the nearby pub with my husband, Stuart.
 This provided us with a warm and comfortable location where I could go through my session plan again with Rob.
 I was able to reflect on what had gone well and areas that I would change if I were to do the session again.
 Also, the relaxed and informal atmosphere meant that we had some really lively coaching discussions as Kim is also a Run Leader (and Rob’s wife) and Stu was a trainee coach.